 CIAC on its books.
-Other than the charge collected in 2007, staff believes Orangewood would have a difficult time with a refund.
-As discussed in the show cause issue (Issue 15), the increased CIAC will benefit customers by decreasing rate base and thereby the return on investment the Utility will be allowed to earn.
+Other than the single charge collected in 2007, staff believes Orangewood would have a difficult time locating the customers who are entitled to a refund due the time that has past since the charge was originally collected.
+As discussed in the show cause issue (Issue 16), the increased CIAC will benefit customers by decreasing rate base and thereby the return on investment the Utility will be allowed to earn.
 Therefore, staff has increased CIAC by \$10,416 for water and \$498 for wastewater.
 Staff has also decreased wastewater by \$250 to reflect an averaging adjustment.
 Staff's recommended CIAC is \$31,575 for water and \$39,725 for wastewater.